iloveicedgreentea/infosec-info-and-interview-questions/Info/containers.md

 ## General

 ### Multi-stage builds
 Use one stage to build, another stage to run.
-For example (pseudocode):
+For example:

 ```
-FROM: go as builder
+FROM go:latest as builder
+COPY . .
 RUN make

-FROM: scratch
+FROM scratch
-RUN mkdir /app
-COPY --from=builder /app /app
+COPY --from=builder /app .
-CMD ["/app/main"]
+CMD ["main"]
 ```

 ## Hardening